furyaprotocol/v4-chain/protocol/command/README.md

 rootCmd.AddCommand(mycommandpkg.Command())
 ```

-The above will surface your command as `dydxprotocold mycommand`.
+The above will surface your command as `furyaprotocold mycommand`.

-If instead you wish to define your command as the subcommand of a subcommand (i.e. You wish define something like `dydxprotocold tendermint mycommmand`), you can first search for the subcommand (i.e. `tendermint`) and subsequently add your command to it like so:
+If instead you wish to define your command as the subcommand of a subcommand (i.e. You wish define something like `furyaprotocold tendermint mycommmand`), you can first search for the subcommand (i.e. `tendermint`) and subsequently add your command to it like so:

 ```go
 // Fetch Tendermint subcommand.